dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 4.6.1**
+*   Bug fix for "to" email address not being set for reminder and reschedule emails after changes introduced in version 4.6.0
+*   Set a max limit on the quantity input on the signup form to the number of available slots
+*   Minor update to activation functions for multisite installs for best practices
+*   Minor code optimization changes
+*   Additional hooks added for new extensions

 **Version 4.6.0**
 *   New option added to email settings page to enable sending emails in HTML format.
 If this is checked, the simple textarea input will change to the WordPress TinyMCE visual/text editor for email message templates.
 Line breaks in email templates will be converted to HTML with the WordPress wpautop function before sending the email.
 *   New option added to enable automatic clear/deletion of expired sheets.
 This will delete the sheet from the database, along with all associated tasks and signups, a specified number of days after the sheet end date.
 You can also manually trigger this function from the CRON functions page to manually delete all expired sheets at any time.